postalPain/ImageRazor/README.md

 # ImageRazor

-Image editor, based on FabricJS library.
-Main
+Simple image editor, based on FabricJS library.
+It allowes you to apply 'grayscale' filter, rotate and crop image according to setted dimensions.
+Receive result in dataURL or binary format.

 ## About

-A JavaScript library by Pavel Lapin.
+A JavaScript image cropping editor by Pavel Lapin.

 See the [project homepage](http://postalPain.github.io/ImageRazor).